sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r2', 'r1', '0', 'g1', 'g2']
 ```

-    ✗: GM Move
+    ✗:
     ----
-    ✓: Expend 3 Stamina, put this card face-down until you rest | gray progress
+    ✓: Expend 3 Stamina
     ----
-    ✔: Expend 2 Stamina, put this card face-down until you rest | green progress
+    ✔: Expend 2 Stamina
     ----
-    ✔✔: Expend 1 Stamina | 2x green progress
+    ✔✔: Expend 1 Stamina [green progress]

 **Details**: Without need of a magic item, cast a spell having the effect of a magic item you've seen before.
-Describe what it takes out of you.

-Flip Int or do the Fundamental Magic mini-game
+Answer:
+What does channeling this way take out of you

+Place a token on this card.
+Remove the token when you Take a Breather.